ClapeyronThermo/Clapeyron.jl/README.md

 # Installing Clapeyron

-Clapeyron requires Julia version 1.6.
+The minimum supported version is Julia 1.6.
 To install Clapeyron, launch Julia with

 ```
 > julia